arashnm80/arashnm80.github.io/handbook/choice.md

 > those who can't sacrifice anything, can't change anything and deserve nothing.
 If I can't let it go, it's not worth holding on to.

+### trade off & sweet spot
+it's a trade off. the final reason is to live in peace free from fighting but to gain that i have to fight. so if i fight all of my time it would be opposite of living and if i don't fight at all i will gain nothing. so i have to choose a sweet spot in the middle.

 ### Probabilities
 Every choice is gamble. but when its probability is a very high number we simply take it as an absolute 100